In This Article

 • Q: What are some highlights of Pompano Beach?

-• A: Highlights include the 1,000-foot-long Pompano Beach Pier, the 1900s Hillsboro Lighthouse at the entrance to the Hillsboro Inlet, and over 50 well-maintained parks and urban spaces.
+• Pompano Beach is known for its stunning 1,000-foot-long Pompano Beach Pier, the historic Hillsboro Lighthouse at the entrance to the Hillsboro Inlet, and its more than 50 well-maintained parks and urban spaces.
+These are just a few of the many highlights that make Pompano special.

 • Q: What do the parks in Pompano Beach offer?